 As done routinely in surveys, results were weighted, or adjusted, to ensure that responses accurately reflect the population's makeup.
 The sample was weighted to take into account the sampling method, as well as for age and sex.

-No more than one time in 20 should chance variations in the sample cause the results to vary by more than plus or minus 2.9 percentage points from the answers that would be obtained if all adults in Russia were polled.
+No more than one time in 20 should chance variations in the sample cause the results to vary by more than plus or minus 2.

 There are other sources of potential error in polls, including the wording and order of questions.